Underground Power Cable Installation

 insulation materials have been used on different types of cables.
 The most

-common types are plastic materials, such as PVC, XLPE and EPR.
+common types are plastic materials, such as PVC, XLPE, and EPR.

 No comments: